mapringg/faster-whisper-dictation/README.md

 - If you get an error about the GROQ_API_KEY not being set, make sure you've set the environment variable correctly or added it to your `~/.env` file
 - If transcription fails, check your internet connection and Groq API key validity
 - Make sure your microphone permissions are properly set up for your operating system
+- If the startup service isn't working:
+  - Check the logs for error messages
+  - Ensure your Groq API key is properly set in `~/.env`
+  - Verify that the paths in the service configuration match your installation
+  - Try running `run.sh` manually to verify it works outside the service